 What attracted you to Nonprofit HR?

-What’s the coolest thing you’re working on right now and why?
+What’s the coolest thing you’re working on right now?

 What was your favorite thing to do as a kid?